Azurina cyanea

 Azurina cyanea (blue chromis) is a damselfish in the subfamily Pomacentrinae, found in Bermuda, southern Florida and the Caribbean Sea.

 It is collected for the aquarium trade.

 Habitat and ecology

 Being a shallow water fish, the blue chromis is commonly found at depths of 3 to 5 m, but it can reach depths of 25 m.

-It's also been recorded at a depth of 60 m.
+It has also been recorded at a depth of 60 m.

 It lives on the surface of reefs, but often swims in the water columns above the reefs to feed on plankton.

 Behaviour

 It's a rather solitary species, seen alone or in small groups, and tends to stay close to the reefs.

 The younger fish stay near the bottom in order to avoid predators.

 The males maintain a solitary breeding territory.
 After breeding with multiple females, they guard the eggs until the planktonic larvae hatch.

 Use and trade

 The blue chromis is largely collected for use in aquariums.

 There are no reliable numbers on the extent of this collecting, but damselfish make up the most intensely collected fish group, making up almost half of the aquarium trade.